-3.4.2 I2C interface
+3.6.2 I2C interface

-An I2C interface is available for communication with an external host CPU or u-blox cellular modules.
-The interface can be operated in slave mode only.
-The I2C protocol and electrical interface are fully compatible with the I2C industry standard fast mode.
-Since the maximum SCL clock frequency is 400 kHz, the maximum transfer rate is 400 kb/s.
+An I2C interface is available for communication with an external host CPU or u-blox cellular modules in slave mode only.
+The I2C protocol and electrical interface supports the Fast-mode of the I2C industry standard with a maximum SCL clock frequency of 400 kHz.
+Backwards compatibility with Standard-mode I2C bus operation is not supported.

 The SCL and SDA pins have internal pull-up resistors which should be sufficient for most applications.
 However, depending on the speed of the host and the load on the I2C lines additional external pull-up resistors may be necessary.